 It takes just three easy steps:

-- Search by charity name or registered charity number
+- Search by registered charity number or charity name

-- Select the channels of communication you wish to stop - you can choose addressed letters, emails, text messages or phone calls.
+- Select the channels of communication you wish to opt out from – you can choose addressed mail, emails, text messages or phone calls

 Use the service for yourself or on behalf of someone else